ArtNomads in 2025: Art and Adventure Travel Highlights

 Abu Dhabi is positioning itself as a playground of a different sort, with a great aquarium, Warner Brothers World, FerrariWorld and a pending Disney resort for family-focused travelers, and the Louvre Abu Dhabi, TeamLAB, Zayed National Museum and Guggenheim (both still a ways from completion) and the Bassam Freihya / Manayat a Saadiyat complex setting the tone for arts lovers.

 Sharjah was a complete mystery before our arrival, and while the larger city has a long way to go to compete with either Abu Dhabi or Dubai for the family audience(s), it’s becoming a huge player for the art crowd worldwide due to the efforts and holding of the Sharjah Art Foundation.
+We spent a week checking out the Sharjah Biennale; here’s an article, and a recap video.
 Should be really interesting to watch further developments.
 Oh, and no booze here.
 At all.

 Overall, a worthwhile visit, and worth another trip in the future.
 Our art cravings temporarily satisfied, we sought out Art & Adventure travel in…